 For all of our new and returning students in Years 1 to 6, see the welcome messages from your teacher below.

 Should your child be at school?
 Use our guide here to help you decide whether to send your child in.

 For the latest government advice for parents and carers, please click here.

 Catch-up plan.
 Every school has been given £80 per child to help support the children catch up and plug the gaps that school closures have caused.
-Click here to see how BV are spending that money to make sure our children catch up.
+Click here to read our latest Catch Up plan and see what the focus will be for the summer term.

-For the latest letter to Year 6 parents, click here.
+For the latest letter to Year 6 parents regarding end of year assessment, click here.